I'm Susan Wilkinson.

 Hope for growth in the face of suffering.
 Yeah.
 I'm all about that.
-It's why I apply my talents to designing unique tools for personal growth for myself and for other dedicated humans.
+It's why I wrote my book, Getting Past Your Past almost 20 years ago.
+And it's why I now apply my talents to designing unique tools for personal growth for myself and for other dedicated humans.

 Creating tools for independent reflection came about through my own need to counsel and coach myself.
 I explore lots of reasons we sometimes need this approach to growth over on the blog, but let me share a few of my reasons.

 When we're suffering, we have a choice to make.
 Go the way of hope and growth or the way of resignation and stagnation.
 It would be an easy choice if it was that simple.
 But the way of hope and growth takes courage because it demands honesty, humility, and vulnerability.